 Joel Hurstfield quotes the Statute of Merton (1236): If an heir, of what age soever he be, will not marry at the request of his lord he shall not be compelled thereunto; but when he cometh to full age he shall give to his lord, and pay him as much as any would have given for the marriage.

-However, the Court grew increasingly unpopular among families whose heirs were at risk of becoming royal wards, even though that did not stop such families from doing their best to acquire wardships for themselves.
+The Court became increasingly unpopular among families whose heirs were at risk of becoming royal wards.
+However, that did not stop such families from doing their best to acquire wardships for themselves.
 The Court was finally abolished in 1666.

 The Earl of Southampton’s Wardship.

 Another set of properties, valued at nearly £371 per annum, became the Queen’s until the young Earl was of age.
 Their administration and revenue would go to whoever purchased his wardship.

 The final “third”, valued at over £363 per annum, was to be used for paying legacies left by the old Earl and/or administered by his executors on behalf of his son.

 There’s no record of how William Cecil, Lord Burghley became the young Earl’s guardian, but he did.
 A private arrangement with Lord Howard?
 Or the result of a word from the Queen?

 And how far did the arrangement extend from oversight, by Lord and Lady Burghley, of the young Earl’s upbringing and education to the real financial benefits associated with his wardship and marriage?

 Likewise, there’s no formal record of the young Earl having to pay Lord Burghley a fine because he refused to marry Burghley’s granddaughter, Elizabeth de Vere.